joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/11/22/opinion/trump-approval-opinion-confederate.html

 **Eagles notes: How Philly navigated a drama-filled week, Jalen Carter after ejection**\
-`The Eagles are on pace for the NFC's top seed and could clinch the division this month despite reports about the offensive struggles.`\
+`The Eagles are on pace for the NFC's top seed and could clinch the division this month despite reports about the team's offensive struggles.`\
 https://nytimes.com/athletic/6828795/2025/11/22/eagles-jalen-hurts-cowboys-drama/

 **This Washington Museum Sold Some of Its Art.
 But at What Cost?**\